kadikraman/sorting/readme.md

 The base case for the recursion is based on the length of the array to be left to check.
 An array of length 1 is by definition ordered, which makes it the end case.

-## Mergesort
+## Merge Sort
 [JavaScript implementation](./mergesort.js)

-[Mergesort](https://en.wikipedia.org/wiki/Merge_sort) is a merging based sorting algorithm.
+[Merge Sort](https://en.wikipedia.org/wiki/Merge_sort) is a merging based sorting algorithm.
 It's main selling point is that it is "highly parallelisable", which is very handy in with Node (insert sarcasm flag).
 The implementation for it is pretty straightforward though.

 Let's start with the same array of integers that need sorting - [6, 4, 3, 1, 5].